Kroc/NoNonsenseForum/README.txt

 *       "Temukki"               - Bugs
 *       Richard van Velzen      - subfolder support / other fixes, additional markup implementation
-*       Fyra                    - UTF-8 fix for templates
+*       "Fyra"                  - UTF-8 fix for templates

 *       The users of Camen Design Forum <forum.camendesign.com>
         for testing and support